Welcome to the Polymer

 Polymer Therapeutics

-However, there still exist opportunities to expand and develop this platform in areas such as i) delivery of single/combination anti-cancer agents against novel molecular targets, ii) development of innovative polymeric materials with defined architectures, and (iii) treatment of diseases other than cancer, including neurodegeneration.
+With many products already on the market, two of them top-ten best selling drugs in the USA (Copaxone and Neulasta), polymer therapeutics has already attained clinical proof-of-concept; however, new opportunities to expand and develop this technological platform still exist in areas such as: i) the delivery of single/combination anti-cancer agents directed against novel molecular targets; ii) the development of novel polymeric materials with defined architectures; and iii) the treatment of diseases other than cancer, such as neurodegeneration.

-The Polymer Therapeutics Laboratory at the CIPF focuses on these exciting research areas.
-Our research activity includes the design of advanced polymer conjugates - novel therapeutic and/or diagnostic tools with applications in metastatic cancer, neurodegeneration, and tissue regeneration, among others.
+The polymer therapeutics laboratory at the CIPF focuses on these exciting areas of investigation.
+Our research activity aims to design advanced polymer conjugates—novel therapeutic and/or diagnostic nanopharmaceuticals with applications in metastatic cancer, neurodegeneration, and tissue regeneration, among others.

 Funding